 - Add the carrots and cook for 30 seconds.
 Add the broccoli and red bell pepper, and cook until the broccoli is crisp and tender about 1- 1 ½ minutes.

 - Quickly remove the vegetables from the boiling water with a slotted spoon and put them into the ice bath to stop the cooking process.

 - Preheat the skillet then add 1 tablespoon of oil and cook the chicken breast strips until no longer pink and cooked through.
 Remove the chicken from the skillet and set aside.

 - In the same skillet, add another tablespoon of oil and cook mushrooms until softened.

-- Add another tablespoon of oil into the skillet.
+- Add another tablespoon of oil to the skillet.
 Cook the garlic and ginger until fragrant, about 30 seconds - 1 minute.

 FAQ and Cooking Tips